php-fig/fig-standards/proposed/http.md

     /**
      * Sets the method to be performed on the resource identified by the
      * Request-URI.
-The method is case-sensitive.
+While method names are case case-sensitive, implementations
+     * SHOULD convert the method to all uppercase characters.
      *
      * @param string $method Case-insensitive method.
      *